curif/oop4c/README.md

 =====
 A header only oop toolkit for C.

-##Description
+###Description
 Point 1: Before start... did you try C++?, why don't?.
 Continue if you have a coherent response, if not please analize your needs.

-With this header any C program can work with a sort of Object Oriented Programming using just one include.
+With this header a C program can work with a sort of Object Oriented Programming using just one include.
-Structure based, all preprocesor macro implementation and without vtables (if you don't know what a vtable is, please read the point 1).
+This is a structure based, all preprocesor macro implementation and without vtables solution (if you don't know what a vtable is, please read the point 1).
 If you really need vtables, may be you need C++.

-#Example: class punto, class punto3d subclass punto:
+###Example: class punto, class punto3d subclass punto:
 punto.h:
 ```
  #include "ooSimple.h"